-The Fraudulent or Fictitious Military Record crime in the state of Texas gives police the right to arrest you if they believe you used a fake military record or falsely claimed to have a military record with the intent to gain rank in military, gain compensation, get a job in the government, get a donation from someone, receive benefits, or get admission into a school.
+The Texas Fraudulent or Fictitious Military Record law gives police the right to arrest you if they believe you used a fake military record or falsely claimed to have a military record with the intent to gain rank in military, gain compensation, get a job in the government, get a donation from someone, receive benefits, or get admission into a school.

-Fraudulent or Fictitious Military Record is classified in the Texas Penal Code under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+The Penal Code classifies the Texas Fraudulent or Fictitious Military Record law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+Learn more about the Texas offense of Fraudulent or Fictitious Military Record below.

 What is the current Texas law about Fraudulent or Fictitious Military Record?

-The current Texas law defines the offense of Fraudulent or Fictitious Military Record in Penal Code Section §32.54 as follows:[1]
+Texas law currently defines the offense of Fraudulent or Fictitious Military Record in Penal Code Section §32.54 as follows:[1]

 (b) A person commits an offense if the person: